Ask Slashdot: Do You Like Functional Programming?

 Thanks.

 What is functional programming?
-(Score:2)
+(Score:3)

 Wow.
 Really?